-The nice thing about installing isotherm eco-friendly insulation, is that the product comes in two sizes.
+The nice thing about installing isotherm eco-friendly insulation is that the product comes in two sizes.
 So depending on your beam width, you can order the appropriate size isotherm for your diy installation.
 You also do not need a dust mask.
-For fibers flying around like with think pink aerolite (although wearing a dust mask for dust is still advised)
+For fibres flying around like with think pink aerolite (although wearing a dust mask for dust is still advised)

 - Measuring tape